brpc/media-server/README.md

 to get all configurations in detail.

 * -proxy_to
-When not specified or empty, media-server is in the origin mode, which aggregates push (such as OBS, ffmpeg) and play(such as cyberplayer, ffplay) requests.
+When not specified or empty, media-server runs in origin mode, which aggregates push(such as OBS, ffmpeg) and accepts play(such as cyberplayer, ffplay) requests.

 * -proxy_lb
-When -proxy_to is the naming service(such as http://...), you need to specify the load balancing algorithm.
-The options are rr, random, la, c_murmurhash, c_md5.
-See [client load balancing](https://github.com/brpc/brpc/blob/master/docs/en/client.md#user-content-load-balancer) for details.
+When -proxy_to is a naming service(such as http://...), you need to specify load balancing algorithm.
+The options are rr, random, la, c_murmurhash and c_md5.
+Read [client load balancing](https://github.com/brpc/brpc/blob/master/docs/en/client.md#user-content-load-balancer) for details.

 * -port
 Specifies the service port of media-server.
-Brpc is characterized by supporting all protocols on the same port, so this port can also be used to access the built-in service (http protocol).
-Only the port in the range of 8000-9000 can be accessed by the browser.
-That means if the service port is external, be sure to configure -internal_port to prevent the built-in service from leaking detailed service information.
+Brpc is characterized by supporting all protocols on the same port, so this port can also be used for accessing the built-in service via http.
+Only ports in the range of 8000-9000 can be accessed by browsers, which means if the service port is external, be sure to configure -internal_port to prevent built-in service from leaking detailed service information.

 * -internal_port
 This port can be configured as a port that can only be accessed on the internal network.
 In this case, the -port port no longer provides built-in services, but will only be accessible through this port.

 * -retry_interval_ms
-When the media-server is in proxy mode, the push and pull proxy requests will be retried until the client no longer needs it.
+When media-server runs in proxy mode, push and pull proxy requests will be retried when error happens until clients no longer need.
 This option specifies the minimum interval for continuous retry, which is 1 second by default.

 * -share_play_connection
 When set to true, multiple streams connected to the same server will reuse the same rtmp connection in play.